NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/database.md

 Please note that you can easily add a property (discussed below) to make the embedded H2 database persist to disk, however we don't recommend using a H2 database in a production install.

-Here is an overview of supported options followed by sections depicting each choice:
+Here is an overview of supported options followed by sections describing each choice:

 | Database | Supported Version | Use Case |
 | ------------- |:-------------:| ----- |